replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/02-customize-for-your-app/assignment.md

 Not all of the possible values apply for the Kubernetes appliance experience.

 The appliance installation process also supports another resource that describes application metadata.
-The resource is based defined by the Kubernetes Apps Special Interest Group (SIG) and is also called `Application`.
+The resource is defined by the Kubernetes Apps Special Interest Group (SIG) and is also called `Application`.
 This `Application` resource is not unique to the Replicated Platform.
 It's also not required for the appliance installation experience.